Bus contracting model of Singapore: Sembawang-Yishun Bus Package

+They are based at the new Mandai Bus Depot which is able to accommodate about 550 buses (co-located with the Thomson–East Coast line MRT depot) from September 2021.

 In September 2020, the LTA awarded the contract for this package to Tower Transit Singapore.
 Operations commenced in 3 tranches from 5 September 2021, involving the transfer of the services from SMRT Buses to Tower Transit Singapore.

 In January 2022, route 801 was introduced and added to the package.

+Route 861 was introduced and added to this package in September 2024.